tkaemming/kafkaesque/README.txt

     - ttl (integer or nil): number of seconds to retain pages after they have been closed for writing

+{topic}/consumers

+    A sorted set containing registered consumers for this topic.

+    Items in the sorted set are consumer identifiers, scored by their latest committed offset.

 {topic}/offset

     A number that represents the next value in a sequence used for addressing